CoolSuraj/JavaPract/MySqlCon/README.md

 1. DDL
 2. DML
 3. DQL
-There are others but that can be easily implemented over execute of which example is here
+There are others but that can be easily implemented over (execute command) of which example is here

 ## Folder Structure